Sandstone Characteristics

 Wayne: you are asking for a lot of information, but have not identified

-stone, sandstone comes in a wide range of hardness, compactness, and grain
+of stone, sandstone comes in a wide range of hardness, compactness,

-cementing characteristics.
-Generally speaking, a soft, loosely cemented
+and grain cementing characteristics.
+Generally speaking, a soft, loosely

-sandstone will not weather worth a d!#%.
-Hard, dense tightly cemented sandstone
+cemented sandstone will not weather worth a d!#%.
+Hard, dense tightly

-will hold up to the elements for a long long time.
-Also one
+cemented sandstone will hold up to the elements for a long long time.

-up with the bedding planes horizontal tend to weather better than stone
+laid up with the bedding planes horizontal tend to weather better

-laid up with the bedding planes vertical, and if it is laid with vertical
+than stone laid up with the bedding planes vertical, and if it is

-bedding parallel to the face of the wall, an extreme amount of spalling
+laid with vertical bedding parallel to the face of the wall, an extreme

 would cleave well to form building stone?
 Thanks .Smith, July 17,